 Orienteering Adventure Park Kekec, Kranjska Gora

 Get to know the local nature and cultural heritage with this themed orienteering park, suitable for families with children.
-Explore ‘Fairytale Land’ and travel along the trails of the Triglav fairytales, visit the Land of Kekec and enter trough the secret door of the Land of the Dwarfs.
+Explore ‘Fairytale Land’ and travel along the Triglav fairytale trails, visit the Land of Kekec, and enter through the Land of the Dwarfs’ secret door.

-Don’t’ miss ‘Furious Pehta’ -1,500-metre long sledding ride.
-The best fun for kids is summer tubing on ‘Bedanc’s slide or Bedančeva drča’ situated just above the restaurant’s facilities at Bedanc.
-The drča (slide) is a 70-metre long track with a conveyor belt which brings you to the top and then you just slide down on the soft air tube over and over again.
+Don’t miss ‘Furious Pehta,’ a 1,500-metre long sledding ride.
+The best fun for kids is summer tubing on ‘Bedanc’s slide or Bedančeva drča’ just above the restaurant’s facilities at Bedanc.
+The drča (slide) is a 70-meter-long track with a conveyor belt that brings you to the top, and then you slide down on the soft air tube repeatedly.

 Camp Kolpa, Podzemelj

-Camping Podzemelj by the village Podzemelj is situated next to the Kolpa River in the most Southern region of Slovenia – Bela Krajina, right on the border with Croatia.
-Unspoiled nature and beauty in this location offers not just perfect camping sites but also an active vacation accompanied by its high-quality gastronomy.
-Besides swimming in the Kolpa – the warmest river in Slovenia, the camp offers diverse outdoors activities: like hiking, cycling, beach volleyball, archery, canoeing, rafting and much more.
+Camping Podzemelj by the village Podzemelj is situated next to the Kolpa River in Slovenia, Bela Krajina, right on the border with Croatia.
+This location’s unspoiled nature and beauty offer the perfect camping sites and active vacation options, accompanied by high-quality gastronomy.
+Besides swimming in the Kolpa – the warmest river in Slovenia, the camp offers diverse outdoor activities like hiking, cycling, beach volleyball, archery, canoeing, rafting, and much more.

-All children over 4-years-old can explore the unique Adrenalin Park Podzemelj, among the treetops – a completely fun and safe experience but also challenging.
-And finally a treat for the parents – take a finish sauna in the relaxation corner and Eco Glamping experience in Celtic Lodge.
+All children over four years old can explore the unique Adrenalin Park Podzemelj among the treetops – an enjoyable and safe experience but also challenging.
+And finally, a treat for the parents – take a Finnish sauna in the relaxation corner and Eco Glamping experience in Celtic Lodge.

 Geocaching – Treasure Hunt, Slovenia

 The world’s largest treasure hunt brings together the best of the digital and natural environments.
-Try this active, fun and adventurous way for children’s exploration at various locations no matter where you are in Slovenia.
+Try this playful, fun, and adventurous way for children’s exploration at various locations, no matter where you are in Slovenia.

-A little help of modern technology is very welcome when luring the kids into the budding outdoors and away from hypnotizing video games and cartoons.
-To get started all you need is to Book your stay at Kamp Kolpa.
-There are 1,184 geocaches to be discovered near Ljubljana with millions of them all over the world, just waiting for you.
+A little help from modern technology is very welcome when luring the kids into the budding outdoors and away from hypnotizing video games and cartoons.
+You only need to book your stay at Kamp Kolpa to get started.
+There are 1,184 geocaches to be discovered near Ljubljana, with millions of them worldwide just waiting for you.

 Tivoli City Park, Ljubljana